forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Chapter [Opinions & Articles](#opinions--articles).
 Started with articles by Mikhail Gorbachev.

-* Clarifications and corrected mistakes across the page for example in [Sanctions (Economic Restrictions)](#sanctions-economic-measures).
+* Clarifications and corrected mistakes across the page.
+For example in [Sanctions (Economic Restrictions)](#sanctions-economic-measures).

 24.9.(formulations adapted 12.10.): Plebiscites can be a chance when held & interpreted fairly and the results are handled in agreement with international law.

 In the current situation the interpretation of the results has its limits.
 When the question is whether people want to be with Russia:
 * In territories occupied since February only a NO is meaningful:
-  * Voting Result YES: As many people who oppose Russia likely left and thus they can't participate and additionally people possibly don't dare to vote 'NO' - especially not when armed personal is present at the voting. => A YES is possibly due to people being afraid or away.
+  * Voting Result YES: As many people who oppose Russia likely left and thus they can't participate and additionally people may not dare to vote 'NO' - especially when armed personal is present at the voting. => A YES is possibly due to people being afraid or away.
   * Voting Result NO: If people vote NO to closer ties with Russia, the message to the Russian soldiers is to go home.
 * In the regions termed by the local administrations as People’s Republics of Donetsk (DNR) and Luhansk (LNR) the vote is possibly neither representative but wrong in both directions: While many people may have fled or feel pressured to vote yes, many strong supporters may be fighting and unable to vote.
 The vote in these regions thus is somewhat more meaningful.
   > * In case of a YES, to both respect international law and the people's opinion (in the sense of self determination) a possible solution could to keep DNR and LNR as autonomous regions in Ukraine but to enable the people close interactions with Russia (for example a custom union with Russia and free movement of people with Russia).
 In this case for the people of DNR and LNR would be part of the Ukraine and in most practical aspects also of Russia.